Tech-at-DU/React-Redux-Timers-Tutorial/P05-Create-New-Timers/content.md

 > - `mapStateToProps` is used for selecting the part of the data from the store that the connected component needs.
 You can read more about it [here](https://react-redux.js.org/using-react-redux/connect-mapstate)
 > - `mapDispatchToProps` is used for dispatching actions to the store.
 You can read more about it [here](https://react-redux.js.org/using-react-redux/connect-mapdispatch)

+First React component in the bag!
+Great work on **building a react component using JSX syntax**, as well as getting more practice **managing application state**.
+But we can't stop here, let's build another component!

 # Now Commit

 >[action]